 The Building Together Project will truly transform our learning and teaching spaces, with exponential benefits to our children, staff and faculty.
 This thoughtful plan was in the making for over 5 years and the final result is a transformative project.
 To date, we have $8.1m committed to the approximately $10.8m project.
 And just as exciting, if any of you have had the pleasure of doing a major renovation, we are only 1 week behind which is like being ahead really!
 We are really looking forward to having the Grade 7 and 8 students in the new building in January.

-Last year, we had a record number of students and demand to be at Montcrest has never been greater.
+This year, we are also admitting a record number of students.
 The school has become exceptional at helping children discover and acknowledge their unique voices, in part because of our small class sizes, which we remain unwaveringly committed to.
-We are recognized as pioneers of the differentiated learning concept.
-We know, through the successes of our graduates, how well our efforts are working.
-Montcrest students are well prepared for high school, period.
+We know, through the successes of our graduates, how well Montcrest’s student-centred learning approach is working.
+Montcrest students are well-prepared for high school and beyond.